Deterministic error bounds for kernel-based learning techniques under bounded noise: Crafting models

 Let us have a closer look at the bound \eqref{eq.boundKRR}.
 Firstly, it is consistent with the interpolating noise-free case, i.e., if $\bar{\delta} = \mathbf{0}$ and $\lambda \rightarrow 0$, \eqref{eq.boundKRR} converges to \eqref{eq.boundNoiseFree}.
 Secondly, the constant $\Delta$ was introduced since we do not have access to $\rknorm{\bar{s}}^2$.
 Calculating it requires solving a box-constrained quadratic program (QP) for it is the maximization of a concave objective.
 The maximum is moreover \textit{independent} of the query point $x$.
 As a compelling alternative, note that $P(x) \, \Gamma$ can be used as a replacement for $P(x) \, \sqrt{ \Gamma^2 + \Delta - \rknorm{\tilde{s}}^2}$ in \eqref{eq.boundKRR}, being a simple consequence of \eqref{eq.boundNoiseFree}.
-By doing that, we observed in our numerical experiments that little conservativeness was introduced, while avoiding the need to compute $\Delta$.
+By doing that, we observed experimentally that little conservativeness is introduced, while avoiding the need to compute $\Delta$.

 Approaching the problem from another perspective, we analyze now a technique that enjoys a convenient low-norm solution, which in turn leads to simplified error bounds.